-Q: Latin American Pinguicula hybrids
+Q: Pinguicula hybrids

-A: As far as I can recall, there are no verified reports of Latin American
+As far as I can recall, there are no verified reports of Latin American

 Pinguicula